PAA-NCIC/blitz/README.md

 # blitz

-Be a Light and Efficient Deep Learning System
+Be a light, efficient, and cross-platform deep learning system